CKs-Technology-News/PrivacyTools/README.md

 - [Amiberry](https://github.com/midwan/amiberry/) – An optimized Amiga emulator, for ARM-based boards.
 - [DuckStation](https://github.com/stenzek/duckstation) – PlayStation 1, aka.
 PSX Emulator.
 - [GameHub](https://tkashkin.tk/projects/gamehub/) – A unified library for all your games.
+- [LaunchBox for Android](https://www.launchbox-app.com/android-download) – Performance wise one of the best Android emulator frontends you can get. - **controversial**
 - [Ludo](https://ludo.libretro.com) – A minimalist front-end for emulators.
 - [Lutris](https://lutris.net) – An open source gaming platform for Linux.
 - [OpenEmu](https://openemu.org) – An open source project to bring game emulation to macOS.